Tapspace is currently accepting new submissions of creative works for percussion.

-- Full score should be submitted in PDF format.
+- Full score in PDF format

 - Audio and/or video recording.
 Video is best for providing a realistic example of your work, even if the performance is less than stellar.
 For audio, we prefer live recordings for the same reason, but sequenced recordings will work as long as they have been made with a high level of realism.
 We do not consider Finale or Sibelius files to be audio recordings.
-(Note: The recording you submit is the single most important part of your submission, as it enables us to understand your intention.
-There simply isn't enough time to imagine what your work should sound like if your recording isn't reasonably close to accurate.)

-- Brief bio.
+- Brief bio

-- Other information about the piece such as duration, personnel requirements, skill level, and whether the piece is original, public domain, or an arrangement of a copyright-protected work.
+- Other information about the piece such as duration, personnel requirements, skill level, and whether the piece is original, public domain, or an arrangement of a copyright-protected work

-- Valid email address.
+- Valid email address

 We ask that you host your score and recordings at a shareable link from which we can access.
 Services such as Dropbox, Google Drive, or OneDrive are good inexpensive or free options.
 Alternately, you can submit through a file transfer service like WeTransfer, but only once you've filled out the required form (see below).
 Please note: Submissions without all required components will not be reviewed.

 Your submission will go into a review queue which we review by order of receipt.
 This process can often take several weeks to a few months, so we appreciate your patience while awaiting a response.
 It's important to us to give each submission the care and attention it deserves.